aslant/simplicate/README.md

 # simplicate

-CouchDB replication CLI.
-No boilerplate.
-Type less & see more!

 As well as triggering replication from the command line, also useful for generating curl commands that you can share with others.